reinteractive-open/installfest_guides/source/guides/installfest/admin_and_markdown.md

 If you recall in the second guide, [Adding Authentication](/guides/installfest/adding_authentication), we use the devise gem to check that a user is signed in before allowing them to interact with our blog app.

-Active Admin is a way for a special user, an aministrator, to go behind the scenes to administer our blog posts.
+Active Admin is a way for a special user - an aministrator - to go behind the scenes to administer our blog posts.
 To override the devise settings in this case, we need to disable the devise check for Active Admin.

 Open the file `config/initializers/active_admin.rb` and add `config.skip_before_action :authenticate_user!` near the top, after the line `config.site_title = "Quick Blog"`.